moorepants/eme185/content/pages/memos.rst

 Suggestions of what to include:

 - A description of your selected concept.
+- An annotated figure of the concept depecting general form and function like seen in Exhibit 8-6.
 - The product architecture of your selected concept.
+At minimum a figure like seen in Exhibit 10-7.
 - Evidence that the concept will meet the client's needs.
 - Justification for your elimination of the abandoned concepts.
 - Documentation of your selection process in the form of any screening or